Authentic and counterfeit oxycodone

 “Previously, the biggest concern was getting medications from the medicine cabinet at home,” Lambert says.
 “These newer pills are clearly black-market, and they’re buying them from unknown sources or from dealers.”

 According to the Drug Enforcement Agency, illicit fentanyl is primarily manufactured outside the country in secret labs and smuggled into the U.S., where it’s sold on the illegal drug market.
-While it can go by a number of street names, it’s increasingly being pressed into pills made to look like legitimate prescription opioids.
+While it can go by a number of street names, it’s often pressed into pills made to look like legitimate prescription opioids.
 It can also be sold in the form of powders, nasal sprays, eye drops and small candies.

 Meanwhile, because it’s relatively cheap to produce, fentanyl is showing up in other street drugs like cocaine, heroin and MDMA.